balaji1974/kafkaconnect/README.md

 Note: if you need to run both your source and sink connectors in different instances then configure the property called rest.port in the worker.properties to differnt ports and run them seperately.

+Connector Supported Transformations:
+InsertField – Add a field using either static data or record metadata ReplaceField – Filter or rename fields
+MaskField – Replace a field with the valid null value for the type (zero or an empty string, for example) HoistField – Wrap the entire event as a single field inside a struct or a map ExtractField – Extract a specific field from struct and map and include only this field in the results SetSchemaMetadata – Modify the schema name or version TimestampRouter – Modify the topic of a record based on original topic and timestamp RegexRouter – Modify the topic of a record based on original topic, a replacement string, and a regular expression

+A transformation is configured using the following parameters: transforms – A comma-separated list of aliases for the transformations transforms.$alias.type – Class name for the transformation transforms.$alias.$transformationSpecificConfig – Configuration for the respective transformation

 ```